tshepang/blog/content/2014-review.md

 the best **visual effects** are in *[Dracula Untold]*.
 The best **animation** is in *[Big Hero 6]*, a movie that also has my **favorite character**, the inflatable robot.

 My **favorite performance** is by Michael Rooker, playing the leader of the bandits in *Guardians of the Galaxy*.
 The **best performance**, however, is by Johnny Harris, playing the leader of a team of soldiers in *Monsters: Dark Continent*.
+Following that is one by Tom Wilkinson, playing a sad detective in *Good People*.

 [Non-Stop]: @/non-stop.md
 [Dracula Untold]: @/dracula-untold.md